Charlotte Everest

 Hi there,

-I’m Chaz, an award-winning Theatre Director, Drag King, lecturer, producer and the Artistic Director of Mrs C’s Collective, an Associate Company at the Space theatre.
+I’m Chaz, an award-winning theatre director, drag king, lecturer, producer and the artistic director of Mrs C’s Collective, an associate company at the Space.

-I'm currently the Resident Assistant Director for Hamilton (West End, UK & Ireland Tour) and an Associate Artist and headphone verbatim practitioner for Kristine Landon-Smith, collaborating across her international portfolio of award-winning theatre and film.
+I'm currently the resident director for Hamilton (UK & Ireland Tour) and an associate artist and headphone verbatim practitioner for Kristine Landon-Smith, collaborating across her international portfolio of award-winning theatre and film.

-My artistic voice reflects my passion for working with communities and championing accessibility and well-being in theatre, with innovative collaborations being a vehicle for that.
-I have trained in headphone verbatim and drag, relocated to Nairobi to direct and choreograph their national pantomime, collaborated with hip hop artists and rappers to adapt Blackout by Davey Anderson, and worked with community organisations and action groups, such as working bilingually with hearing-impaired children in India on an improvised short film.
-I’m also a moover and groover, having trained with Living Pictures in the Michael Chekhov Technique and often working with complicité & clowning practices to create through the body.
+My artistic voice is characterised by a commitment to working with communities and exploring the intersection of movement, well-being and accessibility in theatre.
+I’ve specialised in site-responsive & immersive theatre, headphone verbatim and drag, relocated to Nairobi to direct and choreograph their national pantomime, collaborated with hip hop artists and rappers to adapt Blackout by Davey Anderson, and worked with community organisations and action groups, such as working bilingually with hearing-impaired children in India on an improvised short film.

-I’m currently working with Mrs C’s Collective, a team of specialists and the University of Greenwich to develop and accredit training on how to make trauma-informed art safely.
-More here.
+As Artistic Director of Mrs C’s Collective, I have committed three years to developing a trauma-informed theatre practice that can be taught and shared across the industry.
+We are now joyously close to completing this groundbreaking training, thanks to the University of Greenwich.
+This initiative underscores my dedication to creating a more inclusive and accessible theatre landscape - more here.
 Previously, our 12-month writer development programme, The Writers’ Collective, commissioned four underrepresented writers and employed 46 freelancers to bring their stories to life.
 For this work, I was awarded the Olwen Wymark Award.

 “Everest’s direction comes into its own